Oslicek/MusicPad/PROJECT_CONTEXT.md

 ## Overview

-**MusicMap** is a .NET MAUI music synthesizer application targeting Android as the primary platform.
+**MusicPad** is a .NET MAUI music synthesizer application targeting Android as the primary platform.

 ## Technology Stack